 Metro Cards cost $1, but can be refilled, so don’t lose it!
 Rides cost $2.75 one way, and can be used on both the subway and MTA buses.
 A ride also includes a free transfer between subway and buses.
 If you plan on staying in New York City for an extended amount of time, and plan to do a lot of travel, I’d recommend investing in a 7-Day Unlimited Metro Card which cost $31.
 The best part of NYC’s subway, is that it runs 24-7, that’s why we’re the city that never sleeps!

 Aside from our massive metro, we also have an extensive network of Taxis!
 NYC’s yellow taxi cabs, and Boro green-apple taxi cabs are safe and very reliable.
 All city cabs take credit card, and offer live maps so that you can see where your driver is taking you.
-Other car services like Uber and Lyft are also available.
+Other car services like Uber and Lyft are also readily available.

 NYC SIZE SITES